isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2425.md

 ---
-title: Xero - Full Transformation Packages for SMEs Version 2021 - Xero Premium - Full Digital Transformation Package - for Micro Business
+title: PORTNET - Portnet Package A
 permalink: /productivity-solutions-grant/solutionrepo/solution2425
 ---

 ### Description

-Acc Pro (Singapore), a Xero Certified Partner is proud to offer Xero accounting solutions as part of our ever-growing cloud productivity suite.
-We are a team of qualified Accredited Digital & Chartered Accountants equipped with the necessary skillsets to make your business easier & better.
-Our clients can focus on building their business while leaving the hassle of back-end business processes such as accounting to us.
+PORTNET is the first nation-wide business-to-business (B2B) port community solution that empowers the shipping community to easily manage the complexity of cargo operations and the entire shipping process.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Acc_Pro_Xero_20210222_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Portnet_20200827_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria